SkeletonSkelettron/ngx-validator/README.md

 # ngx-validator for angular template driven forms

 It is a angular custom validator directive, based on typesript class property decorators, which replaces html input validators like `required`, `pattern`, `email`, `min`, etc and adds many others.
 It is analog of data annotations in C#.
 This library depends on @ngx-translate/core for translations support.

-This  library contains 2 angular components - `<ngx-label-for>`, `<ngx-validator-for>` and a directive `ngx-validator`.
+This  library contains 3 angular components - `<ngx-label-for>`, `<ngx-validator-for>`, `ngx-input-for` and a directive `ngx-validator`.

 ## ngx-validator